 As far as great invention ideas go, they can come from the most unsuspecting of personalities and do not guarantee immediate commercial viability.
 Against The Grain author Graham Harris, who has utilized over 80 patents and successfully brought to market hundreds of unique print-related products, wrote, “Experts estimate that only one out of every five thousand inventions undergo successful product launches to the extent they result in a good return for their inventor.”

 Inventor Isaac Newton once said, “If I have seen further, it is by standing on the shoulders of giants.”
-Many commercially successful inventions, like the radio, the car, the airplane, or the iPhone are a combination of technological innovations or an improvement of the existing solution.
+Many commercially successful inventions, like the radio, the car, the airplane, online survey sites or the iPhone are a combination of technological innovations or an improvement of the existing solution.
 The famous Thomas Edison, known for inventing the light bulb we know today, actually improved designs and replaced materials from previous electric lighting devices that weren’t efficient, didn’t last long or was too bright, to the point of commercial viability.

 Today, we see many different types of lights such as fluorescent, LED, halogen, and neon.
 In fact, the invention of Light Emitting Diode (LED) by Nick Holonyak, Jr. in the 60s was somewhat unintentional.
 He simply discovered it while trying to create a visible semiconductor laser.
 It took 50 years for LED to replace incandescent light bulbs that were the norm at the time of LED’s invention.
 From small indicator lights on electrical equipment, its use expanded to IBM circuit boards, to digital watches of the 1970s, traffic lights and in brake lights by the 80s, and now, LED TV.